The Innocents (1961)

 Film Synopsis

-In Victorian England, Miss Giddens accepts the position of a governess to two young children living in a luxurious country estate.
-When she first meets the children, Miles and Flora, they appear to be the model of innocence, but, on learning that Miles was expelled from school, Miss Giddens soon begins to suspect that something is terribly wrong.
-The housekeeper Mrs Grose reveals that the children may have been influenced by their previous governess, Miss Jessel, and her violent lover, Mr Quint, who both died the previous year in mysterious circumstances.
-Having seen what she believes to be the ghosts of Miss Jessel and Mr Quint, Miss Giddens becomes convinced that their spirits have taken possession of the two children.
-She takes it upon herself to save the children before it is too late…
+England in the late 1800s.
+Miss Giddens, an independently minded woman in her early thirties, accepts the position of governess to two young children living on a large country estate.
+The post is offered to her by the children's bachelor uncle, on the strict understanding that he is never to be troubled by her if any problems arise.
+When Miss Giddens first meets the children, Miles and Flora, they appear to be the model of innocence, but, on learning that Miles was expelled from school for bad behaviour, the new governess soon begins to suspect that things are not what they seem.
+The kindly old housekeeper Mrs Grose reveals that the children may have been influenced by their previous governess, Miss Jessel, and her violent lover, Mr Quint, who both died the previous year in mysterious circumstances.
+After seeing what she believes to be the ghosts of Miss Jessel and Mr Quint, Miss Giddens becomes totally convinced that their wicked spirits have taken possession of the two children.
+She takes it upon herself to save the children before it is too late, but as she does so her relationship with Miles takes an unexpected turn...

 © James Travers